k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_4_Fabric_Overview.md

 So, let’s start learning what Fabric is all about by reading the [Fabric Overview](/articles/01_fabric_overview/01_what%20is%20fabric.md).

-Now you are acquainted with Digital Entities and Fabric's main features, let's have a look at a couple of [Fabric Use Cases](/academy/Training_Level_1/01_Fabric_Introduction/1_5_Fabric_UseCases.md) from K2View customers.
+You are now acquainted with Digital Entities and Fabric's main features, let's have a look at a couple of [Fabric Use Cases](/academy/Training_Level_1/01_Fabric_Introduction/1_5_Fabric_UseCases.md) from K2View customers.

 You have just seen how Fabric helps our customers across different types of industries, and how significant savings can be generated within days.